Article at a Glance

 Histamine intolerance and allergy

 Note: if you’re looking at zinc because of an issue with histamine, remember copper.
-I am now repeating myself, but copper is a co-factor for diamine oxidase, the enzyme that clears extracellular histamine.
+I am now repeating myself, but copper is a co-factor for diamine oxidase production, the enzyme that clears extracellular histamine.
 For more, check out our AOC1 gene page.

 There are multiple studies, in both the elderly and in younger populations, which found zinc plays an important role in combating infectious disease.